webmonger/gdkdemo/apidemo/sensordemo/README.md

 ## Motion Sensor Demo

-This simple Glassware uses a "demo app framework", which displays dynamic sensor data on a live card.
+This simple Glassware uses a "demo app framework", which displays dynamic sensor data on a live card via "low frequency rendering".
 The app "listens" to five motion sensors:
 * Accelerometer
 * Gravity sensor